How many of you waited past the 45 day deadline? How long?

 June 9th and I was the 24th applicant on June 11th.

-I get on the CCWHEN website and see that T-County usually takes the full 45 days and that Stark county averages 3 days so I should have done my homework BEFORE I applied at the T-County Sheriffs office and then if I did, I would have applied at STark County and just took my OWN Picture.
+I get on the CCWHEN website and see that T-County usually takes the full 45 days and that Stark county averages 3 days :shock: so I should have done my homework BEFORE I applied at the T-County Sheriffs office and then if I did, I would have applied at STark County and just took my OWN Picture.

 So I guess it all comes down to the 45 days being WORKING or CALENDAR days?